bouzayenilyes/AI-Email-SaaS/README.md

 # Overview

-Welcome to this comprehensive full-stack tutorial where we build and deploy a fully featured AI powered email client using NextJS 14.
-Join me as we build an entire project from the ground up and seamlessly deploy it to Vercel 🚀.
-The application also includes a subscription feature, where users can subscribe to access premium features.
-The subscription process is handled using Stripe for payments and webhooks for event processing.
+This project focuses on building a fully featured AI-powered email client using NextJS 14 and deploying it seamlessly to Vercel.
+The email client leverages advanced AI functionalities to enhance the user experience, including features like smart email organization, automated responses, and content suggestions.
+Key features include:

 # Technologies and Frameworks